Last Updated: October 14, 2024

 United States of America

-💰 Compare Phylicia Rashad's Net Worth
+1. What Is Phylicia Rashad's Net Worth And Salary?

 What is Phylicia Rashad's net worth and salary?

-Phylicia Rashad is an American Tony Award winning actress and singer who has a net worth of $25 million.
+Phylicia Rashad is an American Tony Award-winning actress and singer who has a net worth of $20 million.
 Phylicia Rashad is probably best known for her performance as Clair Huxtable on the hit NBC sitcom "The Cosby Show."
 Later, she re-teamed with Bill Cosby to play Ruth Lucas on the CBS sitcom "Cosby."
 Rashad has appeared in numerous movies and on Broadway, including in "Into the Woods," "Jelly's Last Jam," "Cat on a Hot Tin Roof," and "A Raisin in the Sun," for which she won a Tony Award.

 Early Life and Career Beginnings